Residence Life and Housing

 Building Lasting Communities of Learning

-- Fostering the development of health interpersonal relationships.
+- Fostering the development of healthy interpersonal relationships.

 - Stimulating a dedication to responsible community engagement.